 - Notable works:

-Explore the Museum of Modern Art, NYC
+A Tour of the Museum of Modern Art, (MoMA), NY

 - “Reflections of Clouds on the Water-Lily Pond” by Claude Monet